Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 ToDo: TAGS and CLOUDs !

-abstract nature, fluidity, informality, 24x7 and PLACE availability,
+pure abstract nature, fluidity, informality, 24x7 and PLACE ENV availability,

 These complementary agents
-+ Abstraction nature with full place and time availability **allows** everybody with IT knowledge to participate in every process (from bits to top judgments).
+ **allow** everybody with IT knowledge to participate in every process (from bits to top judgments).
 + Informality and fluidity do **not** allow to be agnostic of implementation.
 EXPLAIN !

-Software disperses the classical figure of architect **but wait ...** reputed software providers hire/promote _architects_, and they are the central figures at many IT events, there's certification after all!
+Software disperses the classical figure of architect **but wait ...** reputed software providers hire/promote _architects_, they are the central figures at many IT events, there's certification after all!
 The team of C#.NET, which is the centerfold of my dev, speaks about architects....

 First and above all, *software architect* sounds cool and distinguishes one from the crowd of developers<sup></sup>.
 Other titles can be abstract or informal: _expert_, _mastermind_, _dev lord_.
 It makes a good impression on customers and stakehoders.